 Matt: Yeah, that was a nice surprise.
 It was a lot more intimate around the other side of the lake from Bled itself.
 As we walked, we got pictures of the church on the island from every conceivable angle.
 Then we headed up another hill.

-Find the Cheapest Flights to Ljubljana Jože Pučnik
+Search for Cheap Flights to Ljubljana Jože Pučnik

 Up to Bled Castle

 Jade: Here’s a top tip; you don’t have to pay admission price for Bled Castle if you have a reservation at the castle restaurant.
 It’s well worth eating at the restaurant.
 The food was really good and the views were stunning.
 Of course, we’ve since become pescatarains, so we ate a lot of stuff we couldn’t eat now.

 Matt: Yeah, I remember the cured meat platter was really good and beautifully presented.